Kyuunex/Momiji/README.md

 # Momiji
 The only Discord bot you'll ever need.
 Built using discord.py and uses sqlite3 database.

-Momiji is a Discord bot that actually learns from the messages it can see and responds you with the knowledge it obtained when it is triggered.
-Each channel has it's own personality, this is to prevent leaking stuff between channels and servers.
+Momiji is a fake AI Discord bot that actually learns from the messages it can see and responds you with the knowledge it obtained from that channel, when it is triggered.
 Basically, if a channel has a personality, Momiji would be it.
 How cancerous Momiji is in a given channel really depends on the messages sent in that channel.

 ---